masterpointio/infra-monorepo-template/README.md

 - Prerequisites and Dependencies: Mention any dependencies, required providers, or external resources.
 - Example Configurations: If applicable, include or link to example code snippets or a separate examples/ directory.

-## Repository Structure
+## Module Repository/Directory Structure

-Below is the recommended structure for a Terraform child module.
-You'll fine the best practices for what to include inside each file.
-This layout helps maintain clarity, and consistency across your infrastructure code:
+Below is a recommended structure for both Terraform child modules and root modules.
+Inside each file, you’ll find guidance and best practices that help maintain clarity and consistency across your infrastructure code.

 ```sh
 .